Queen Bee (comics): Queen Bee of Bialya

 An unrelated Queen Bee was introduced in Justice League International #16 (August 1988).
-She was an ordinary human "femme fatale", who gained control of the terrorist nation of Bialya by forging an alliance with its former ruler Colonel Rumaan Harjavti then assassinating him.
-She solidified her power by brainwashing the Global Guardians into serving her.
-She has clashed several times with Justice League International and Justice League Europe.
+She is an ordinary human "femme fatale", who gained control of the country of Bialya by forging an alliance with its former ruler Colonel Rumaan Harjavti, then assassinating him.
+She solidifies her power by brainwashing the Global Guardians into serving her.

-Justice League Europe found out that the Queen Bee was behind their recent troubles, and that she had a Dominator named Doctor working for her.
+Justice League Europe found out that Queen Bee was behind their recent troubles, and that she had a Dominator named Doctor working for her.
 They invaded her palace and came to an agreement; she would cease hostilities against them if they kept quiet about the unethical things she was doing as Queen.
 They also demanded she sever relations with the Doctor.
 After they left, she killed the Doctor.
 The Queen had far-reaching influences, managing to put one of her own operatives in charge of the League via the United Nations.

-The Queen Bee was eventually defeated by the JLE and the Guardians, who learned of her brainwashing plot.
-She was assassinated by Rumaan Harjavti's brother Sumaan, during the events of the JLA/JLE crossover Breakdowns (1991).
+Queen Bee was eventually defeated by the JLE and the Guardians, who learned of her brainwashing plot.
+She was assassinated by Rumaan Harjavti's brother Sumaan during the events of the JLA/JLE crossover Breakdowns (1991).